SysKitTeam/docs-trace/installation-and-configuration/configure-winrm-authentication.md

 # Configure Windows Remote Management (WinRM)

-In order to successfully collect data when creating a snapshot, **SysKit Trace** will use a **remote PowerShell session** to connect to the Office 365.
+In order to successfully collect data when creating a snapshot, **SysKit Trace** will use a **remote PowerShell session** to connect to Office 365.
 This is required to collect the data for Security & Compliance, Exchange Online and some Teams reports.

 To make sure that collection can work properly, Windows Remote Management (WinRM) on your computer needs to allow **Basic authentication** (it's enabled by default).